TheWoodenMan/twm-cpd-log/README.md

 ## Lessons Learned:
 Bootstrap was a really nice lightweight framework to use, but there is a learning curve.
 Taking it from "working" to "ok" and "ok" to good was just a question of how much time I wanted to spend going over the documentation.
 That's all good and I could probably spend a bit more time making it better - but getting authenticaiton set up was more important. - I will go back and make it look nicer when I get more time.
 Generally I prioritise functionality over form.

+I deep dived quite a bit on express-session for this one.
+After installing a logout button that only appears if you're logged in and on the entries page, It correctly logged you out but crashed the server each time instead of redirecting!
+The problem was in the syntax of the session termination request.  `req.session.destroy()` and `delete req.user` are both cited as ways to end the session.
+But in combination with passport.js they kept throwing errors like req.session is not a function.
+I learned that versioning can be really important as successive versions can add/remove features and functionalities, sometimes completely changing their syntax in the process.
+Removing the redundant syntax fixed the problem.

 ## Examples:
 Take a look at these other examples that I have in my own portfolio: